 Dan, and their children, Lainie and Landen.

 Sarah is from Loveland, Ohio and graduated from Otterbein University with a BS in Athletic Training.
-She works mostly at Walnut Hills High School, but she also spends some time in the clinic at Beacon West.
+She is currently the Athletic Trainer for Seven Hills Schools, but she also spends some time in the clinic at Beacon West.
 In her spare time, Sarah likes cooking, reading, and being active in general.
 Her favorite sports teams are the Reds and LSU (Geaux Tigers!).

 Jamie is the certified athletic trainer for Kings High School and Kings Junior High.
 She has been with Kings and Beacon since 2010.
 She received her Bachelor’s in Athletic Training/Clinical Management from Bowling Green State University, and then went onto Xavier University as a certified athletic training intern for two years.
 While at XU she studied Sports Administration and received her Master’s in Education.
 Jamie is a member of the National Athletic Trainers Association, and a licensed Athletic Trainer for Ohio.
 Additionally, she is a certified to teach CPR/AED/First Aid and Sports Safety courses.
 Jamie and her husband Steve have one dog named Molly, and enjoy spending time with their family and friends.

-Cathy Williams begins her first year as Outreach Assistant Athletic Trainer to Wilmington College.
+Cathy Hays is an Outreach Assistant Athletic Trainer to Wilmington College.
 She is the primary Athletic Trainer for Men’s Soccer, Women’s Basketball, and Men’s Lacrosse.
-Prior to Beacon, Williams served as an Assistant Athletic Trainer at Christian Brothers University in Memphis, TN for the 2011-2012 school year.
-Williams also served as an athletic trainer in the University of Memphis athletics department for four years.
-Williams graduated from Wilmington College of Ohio, in 2007.
+Prior to Beacon, Hays served as an Assistant Athletic Trainer at Christian Brothers University in Memphis, TN for the 2011-2012 school year.
+She also served as an athletic trainer in the University of Memphis athletics department for four years.
+Hays graduated from Wilmington College of Ohio, in 2007.
 She earned a M.S. in Human Movement Sciences with a concentration in Exercise and Sport Science from the University of Memphis in 2010.